sam12396/AD2CP_processing/README.md

 The third and final step is AD2CP_ls_inversion.m which splits the ENU velocities into components of ocean and glider velocity.
 This is done by calling a function called inversion_leastSquare_sparse_2019.m which uses a method derived from Visbeck 2002 and Todd et al 2017 to turn a profile of velocity measurements into a system of equations and solve it using a least square inversion.
 After the inversion, the velocities are split into ocean and glider components and the data is stored in a mat file.

 The other files in this repository are tools either required for the processing done in the three steps described above or further data analysis that I have done.

+GitHub does not allow storage of large files (understandbly) and these data files can be sizeable.
+If you are interested in using this package and would like some sample data, please feel free to contact me at sjc244@marine.rutgers.edu and I would be happy to share a sample data set.